LeidenUniversityLibrary/islandora_conditional_access_rights/README.md

-# UBL access rights from metadata
+# Islandora conditional access rights

 ## Introduction

-UBL Access rights from metadata lets you define the access rights of an object from a value of the metadata of that object or of one of its parents.
+Islandora conditional access rights lets you define the access rights of an object from a value of the metadata of that object or of one of its parents.
 Optionally the XACML policy is changed based on the metadata of the object.
 It also defines which datastreams are downloadable.